 Frequent travelers looking for faster, more convenient security processes

 That’s right, by having this killer combo, you will be escorted by a CLEAR representative to the front of the TSA PreCheck security checkpoint—bypassing the TSA PreCheck line without the need to take off your shoes or take out liquids and laptops.
 Some travel credit cards even come with free TSA PreCheck, so check your credit card benefits guide to see if you have the perk.

-7 Best Credit Cards That Include TSA PreCheck and Global Entry
+Best Credit Cards for TSA PreCheck and Global Entry Reimbursement

 CLEAR is worth it for people who travel through airports that have CLEAR lanes and who want to speed up the queue at sports and entertainment events that also have CLEAR.
 If you already have or are interested in a travel rewards credit card that offers free or discounted CLEAR membership, you might also find the program worthwhile.

 If you travel very frequently, especially at a wider variety of airports, or aren’t interested in the program’s other uses, you may not find CLEAR as useful.
 Instead, you might prefer the cheaper TSA PreCheck membership more useful, though some savvy travelers like to combine the benefits to get the best of both worlds.

 You must be 18 or older to apply for a CLEAR membership and must have one of the following forms of valid photo identification: U.S. driver's license, U.S. passport, U.S. passport card, U.S.-issued permanent resident card, state-issued ID or U.S. military ID.